 Charge Per Batch

-This menthod of charging as a freelance copywriter will really come in handy if a client asks you to do something like write the copy for 10 ads or 50 product descriptions, or something like that.
+This method of charging as a freelance copywriter will really come in handy if a client asks you to do something like writing the copy for 10 ads or 50 product descriptions, or something like that.

 Charging per ad or product description would be plain silly.
 Charge for the whole lot of ’em.